VasilGVasilev/softuni-React/softuniReact/02. Components-Basic-Idea/NBpresentation.md

 If parent element changes something via props -> App changes 1 to 2 in <Timer start={1} />, the change will tigger re-rendering

-Special Updater Function inside setState
+Special UPDATER FUNCTION for updating state
     Use:
         We want to update the state on each method trigger!
     Definition: